AnnaKalygina/PromoterShape/METHODS.md

 #### Collapsing predicted shape matrices
 The predicted shape matrices contain $n$ rows and $m$ columns, where $n$ - number of promoters fed in the model, $m$ - length of promoter sequences.
 The dataset could be collapsed into $1 \cdot m$ matrix by averaging parameter prediction across all promoters.
 The parameters could be averaged by simply taking the mean across all promoter sequences per position, or by taking a z-score across all promoter sequences per position.

 The data for each species and each property is stored in a [long table format](/combined_dna_shape_table.csv) with the following columns: species, property, source (raw, hmm, shuffled), position and value.
 This data is later used for plotting comparison graphs.
+The [combine_shapes.py](/py_scripts/combine_shapes.py) was used for combining predicitons into single dataframe.

 ### Comparing raw promoter sequences with the controls
 While shuffled sequences didn't show any descrete shape pattern, the hmm emited sequnces followed a pattern almost identical to the one displayed by the real raw promoters.